 Building strong regional and global partnerships is crucial for intermediary cities to enhance their climate action efforts.
-By engaging with international networks and organizations, these cities can gain valuable resources, expertise and funding opportunities.
-These partnerships not only boost visibility but also facilitate the sharing of knowledge and best practices, leading to more effective climate solutions.
-Key actions for intermediary cities include:
+By engaging with international networks and organizations, these cities can gain valuable resources, expertise

-Join city networks: Encourage participation in global city networks such as C40 Cities Climate Leadership Group, the International Council for Local Environmental Initiatives, and the Global Covenant of Mayors for Climate & Energy to share knowledge, gain technical assistance and access funding opportunities.
+Join city networks: Encourage participation in global city networks such as C40 Cities Climate Leadership Group,17 the International Council for Local Environmental Initiatives, and the Global Covenant of Mayors for Climate & Energy to share knowledge, gain technical assistance and access funding opportunities.